Grab is investing $100M in startups to help it battle Uber in Southeast Asia

 While the commitment is $100 million, Maa said he hopes to spend more.

-Elsewhere, Grab is committing to open at R&D center in Indonesian capital Jakarta, which it said will create 150 engineering jobs over the next two years.
+Elsewhere, Grab is committing to open an R&D center in Indonesian capital Jakarta, which it said will create 150 engineering jobs over the next two years.
 Grab already has centers in Singapore, Beijing and Seattle, but the Jakarta base will focus on local issues for its business, such as dealing with the Jakarta’s congested roads, tech to enable a motorbike pooling service, and more.

 Grab has already begin work on a mobile payments platform which is its third focus in Indonesia.
 That might not sound like an entirely logical step for a transportation enabler, but the strategy serves many purposes.
 Most obviously, eliminating cash makes the rider experience easier, while it also helps users get into a range of non-ride services that it offers in Indonesia, such as grocery deliveries.

-But more widely beyond that, it is also about expanding the number of people who would use Grab and its users.
+But more widely beyond that, it is also about expanding the number of people who would use Grab.

-Smartphone sales are surging in Southeast Asia, yet financial and banking services have a far more limited footprint, which is why Grab and rivals like billion-dollar Indonesian bike on-demand startup GoJek, want to be the enabler who brings these services to the mass market.
+Smartphone sales continue to grow in Southeast Asia despite an overall slowdown worldwide, yet financial and banking services have a far more limited footprint, which is why Grab and rivals like billion-dollar Indonesian bike on-demand startup GoJek, want to be the enabler who brings these services to the mass market.
 Owning a user’s daily financial transactions unlocks vast potential and engagement beyond merely being there when that person needs a ride.

 Grab already has deals in place with big commerce firms in the country, like Lippo, to enabling in-store purchases, and next on its list is financing options.